cobelu/Long-EZ/md/03_Education.md

 #### <u>Step 5: Lay on the Cloth</u>

 Lay on the cloth in the specified orientation.
 Pull the edges to straighten the cloth out and to remove wrinkles.
 Maximum strength and stiffness is obtained if the fibers are not wavy or wrinkled.
 If the cloth is to be applied around and into a sharp corner, you will find the job easier to do if the fiber orientatio is at 45 degrees to the corner.
 Don't get depressed if the layup looks like a hopeless mess at this point.
 Press on with patience and things will work out fine.
-To remove wrinkles, study the direction of fibers, follow the fibers to teh outeredge of the cloth and <u>pull</u> on the <u>outside edge</u>. <u>Pushing</u> a wrinkle off the part is incorrect.
+To remove wrinkles, study the direction of fibers, follow the fibers to the outern edge of the cloth and <u>pull</u> on the <u>outside edge</u>. <u>Pushing</u> a wrinkle off the part is incorrect.
 Once the part is free of wrinkles use a squeege and make light passes <u>from the center outwards</u> to smooth the cloth.

 ![Lay out the cloth](../images/03/03_24.png)Figure 3-22: Layout Fiberglass cloth

 #### <u>Step 6: Wet Out the Cloth</u>

+WET OUT - Squeegee cloth from center outward aligning the the fibers straight and removing wrinkles.
+Pull the outside edges to straighten any wrinkles.
+Brush or stipple epoxy into any dry areas or pour on additional epoxy and squeegee out uniformly.
+Check for excess epoxy "ridge" with the squeegee.  (~~page 3-11~~ Step 7). {CP28 PC57, MEO}

-Wet out the cloth by brushing on a thin coat of epoxy.
+~~Wet out the cloth by brushing on a thin coat of epoxy.
 Do not use micro <u>between</u> plies of cloth.
 Extra epoxy {may} not be necessary if there is enough epoxy under the cloth to be brought to the surface.
 This is done by "stippling", which involves a verticle stabbing motion of a paint brush over the cloth.
 This brings excess epoxy up from below to wet out the cloth, resulting in a weight savings as compared to adding more epoxy on top. __REMEMBER__, epoxy adds no strength beyond what is needed to wet out the white color of the cloth and fill air voids; any further addition of epoxy is only dead weight.

 Where multiple plies are required, the first plies may be laid up wet and the esxcess resin brought up by squeegeeing and stippling to help wet out the middle plies.
 To do this, <u>pour</u> epoxy onto the part and move it around the surface with a squeegee.
 Your work will go much faster if you make the layup too wet, then remove excess epoxy with many <u>light</u> passes with the squeegee.
 Do not squeegee too hard, as this can starve the surface of micro and introduce air.
 Continue to inspect for air (tiny white flecks or bubbles) and stipple or squeegee in more epoxy to remove the air.
 A handy squeegee can be cut from flexible plastic found on a coffee can lid.
 You may also find a paint roller handy for spreading around the epoxy.
 Special stipple rollers are available at Long-EZ distributors.
 The final plies are ambitiously stippled and additional epoxy is applied sparingly.
-When in doubt - stipple it out or squeegee.
+When in doubt - stipple it out or squeegee.~~

 ![Crazy guy stippling](../images/03/03_25.png)Figure 3-23: Stippling

 As you wet out each ply, scissor trim to within 1/2" of any overhang (trailing edge, etc.).
 This 1/2" will be knife trimmed after the layup cures.
 If an overhanging ply isn't trimmed, it lifts the edge up and makes a bubble.

 After scissor trimming, restipple the edges to be sure there are no voids.
 Wet the cloth beyond the trim line at least 1/4" to allow easy knife trimming later.

 ![Importance of Scissor triming](../images/03/03_26.png)Figure 3-24: Scissor Trimming

 #### <u>Step 7: Squeegeeing</u>

 Squeegee out excess epoxy.
 This involves drawing a plastic or rubber squeegee over the layup as shown.
 Plastic squeegees (scrapers) are available at any paint store.
 If excess epox exists, it will be pushed off the edge of the piece.
 Remember, excess epoxy is much better on the floor than on the airplane. it is possible to squeegee too hard and make the layup too dry.
-If this occurs, teh surface will appear white, indicating the presence of air.
+If this occurs, the surface will appear white, indicating the presence of air.
 If this occurs, wet the cloth by painting on a little more epoxy and stippling it down into the layup.
 The best quality layup is obtained if <u>each layer</u> of a multilayer layup is <u>squeegeed</u>.
 The excess epoxy which is pushed off the edge can be recovered and returned into the cup.
 This is easily done by catching the epoxy on the squeegee and scraping it on the side of the cup.

 The finished layup should appear smooth and green so that the weave of the cloth is clearly visible, but not so dry that <u>any</u> area appears white in color.
 If you've done an excellent job, the weight of resin will be about 1/2 of the weight of cloth used.

-To check if there is too much epoxy in the layup, pull a squeegee across the surface, stopping befre you reach the edge.
+To check if there is too much epoxy in the layup, pull a squeegee across the surface, stopping before you reach the edge.
 Lift the squeegee up and look for a large "ridge" of epoxy where the squeegee stopped.
 The ridge under the top ply indicates that the layup is too wet and you should spend time with the squeegee to remove epoxy off of the sides.

-Don't hesitate to usse your stippling roller or brush on an area after squeegeeing.
+Don't hesitate to use your stippling roller or brush on an area after squeegeeing.
 Some places are not suited to the use of a squeegee and the dry brush or roller must be used to expel the excess epoxy.
 On a given layup, about 1/2 of your time should be spent squeegeeing.

 ![Crazy guy squeegeeing](../images/03/03_27.png)Figure 3-25: Squeegeeing

 #### <u>Step 8: General Inspection</u>

 After you have finished the layup, take a few minutes and give it a <u>good</u> general inspection for trapped air, dry glass, excess epoxy, and delamination.
 It is much easier to correct these things while the layup is wet than to repair the cured layup.
 Also, have <u>someone else</u> inspect it, usually a different person can find air flecks or bubbles that are missed by one inspector.
 Carry a good light around for inspection.
 Glance the light off the surface at various angles to look for airflecks. <u>If any air is visible, stipple it out</u>.
 Exception: It is allowable to have many tiny bubbles of air <u>at the foam surface</u> of the low density PV (dark blue) foam.
 These are difficult to remove.
 More than adequaate peel and sheer strength exists with them present.
 They should be considered normal.
 Do not confuse this with air between plies.

 Be sure the overlaps on the edges are perfect.
 If, due to a sharp corner etc. you have a problem eliminating an air bubble, use one of the following two methods:

 (1) Lift the cloth up off the foam, trowel some wet micro into the troublesome area, add more epoxy as you stipple the cloth back down.

 (2) Add excess epoxy over the bubble, cover the surface with Saran wrap (thin plastic wrap) then push firmly outwards to force the air out to the sides.
 The Saran wrap will seal the surface to keep air from being drawn in.
 This method will force the cloth to stay down een around a sharp corner.

 #### <u>Step 9: Preliminary Contour Fill</u>

 Certain areas, like over the spar and along the trailing edge (see cross section views) require a dry micro fill.
 It is preferred to apply this fill within 2-3 hours of finishing fiberglass layup.
 However where the micro filler obscures the structure underneath, like over the spar cap, FAA inspection should be completed before dry micro filling.
 Areas like the trailing edge where the structure can be inspected from the other side should be filled while the layup is still tacky (within three hours of the layup).
 If you wait until the layup cures, you will have to sand the fiber-glass surface to a dull finish before applying the micro.
 So, mix up a "dry" micro mix and trowel it into low aeas while the layup is still wet, and save the work of sanding where feasable.

 #### <u>Step 10: Cleanup</u>